E-COMMERCE PRODUCT TAXONOMY FOR APPLIANCES

 Here's the approach we used for our tests:

 We used Treejack from Optimal Workshop to run the tests and UserTesting.com to recruit participants.

-We monitored our KPIs for three weeks and in our post-analysis and compared the categories that were affected by the redesign to the same time frame from the year before prior to the changes.
-We saw significant changes in numerous categories where the traffic to the category and % to PDP both increased, and search volume declined, suggesting that customers are now better able to discover products that were originally hidden in the IA and better find the products that they are looking for.
+In our post-analysis, we used Adobe Analytics to check how the category was performing.
+We compared the categories that were affected by the redesign to the same time frame from the year before prior to the changes.
+Overall, we saw significant changes in a number of categories where the traffic to the category and % to product description page both increased, and average search volume declined, suggesting that the improvements we made to the experience successfully helped our customers get to the products that they wanted.

 That being said, we noticed that engagement on the curated collections over 60 days was lower than expected compared to the other navigational elements on the page.
 This could be due to the placement in the information hierarchy of the page is low, or that the target demographic is seeking less guidance on what to shop for.
 There is an opportunity to explore this behavior as the assortment continues to expand, to potentially split up the primary navigation into sections based on the function of the kitchen appliances.